alliedvision/gst-vmbsrc/README.md

 The following pipeline can for example be used to display the recorded camera image.
 The `camera=<CAMERA-ID>` parameter needs to be adjusted to use the correct camera ID.
 The `width` and `height` parameters are used to control the output size of the recorded camera images.
+These features correspond to the `Width` and `Height` camera features and crop the recorded sensor area if they are not set to the full sensor size.
 ```
 gst-launch-1.0 vimbasrc camera=DEV_1AB22D01BBB8 ! video/x-raw,width=2592,height=1944 ! videoscale ! videoconvert ! queue ! autovideosink
 ```